Ecology and Evolutionary Biology

 Hours: 24L/24P

 This course explores the relationships and feedback between biological communities and the abiotic factors of ecosystems.
 The course will cover the biogeochemical dynamics of energy and nutrients through ecosystem development and the effects of global change on these processes.
 The lab component of the course will apply lecture concepts and tools to specific case studies.
-A field trip may be offered and a fee of $17 may be charged for transportation.
 (Lab Materials Fee: $26)

 Prerequisite: BIO220H1